tommistolercz/plugin.video.vk/README.md

     `Kodi > Settings > Add-ons > Install from zip file...`
     [How to install add-ons from zip files](https://kodi.wiki/view/HOW-TO:Install_add-ons_from_zip_files)

-Note: You can also install this add-on from [repository.tommistolercz](https://github.com/tommistolercz/repository.tommistolercz)
+Note: You can also install the add-on from [repository.tommistolercz](https://github.com/tommistolercz/repository.tommistolercz)

 ## Features